2000 Solar Street Lights Transform Australian City Lighting

 Conclusion

 This urban energy-saving renovation project represents not only a lighting technology upgrade but also a deep implementation of smart city and sustainable development concepts.
-The SRESKY Thermos series, with its robust performance in extreme environments, has once again proven to be the preferred solution for urban lighting projects worldwide.
+The SRESKY Thermos series, with its robust performance in extreme environments and integrated self-cleaning solar street light technology, has once again proven to be the preferred solution for urban lighting projects worldwide.